Lionsberg/lionsberg-wiki/Above The Chaos, Reconciling the Critical Path, and Confronting and Overcoming The Giants.md

 I deeply value the ability to cross-check and triangulate logic.

 This is a long post, but I believe crucial reading to anyone who wants to understand the [[New Vision and Plan]].
-Without understanding the the entire current order is fraudulent and about to [[Collapse]], a [[10 Year Grand Strategy]] to move All Humanity [[FROM the Old TO the New]] will not make any sense, and some might be tempted to waste time looking for political or economic solutions within the Existing Order that is Collapsing on them.
+Without understanding that the entire current order is fraudulent and about to [[Collapse]], a [[10 Year Grand Strategy]] to move All Humanity [[FROM the Old TO the New]] will not make any sense, and some might be tempted to waste time looking for political or economic solutions within the Existing Order that is Collapsing on them.

 For more on the role of the [[Invisible Power Structures]] and [[The Giants]] see [[Above The Chaos, Censorship, Free Speech, and the End of America As We Thought We Knew It]].
 It is crucial to link the "Deep State" elements in with the issues below, and that post traces the rise of The Blob of state actors post [[World War II]].